TaxSlayer entry: State Section

 TaxSlayer calculates and enters this amount.

-- beneficiaries of any age (such as a widowed spouse or orphan child) who are receiving a pension or annuity because of the death of the person who earned the annuity or pension.
+- $20,000 for each beneficiary of any age (such as a widowed spouse or orphan child) who are receiving a pension or annuity because of the death of the person who earned the annuity or pension. ☣ SOFTWARE ERROR – the CO form requires entry of the SSN of the deceased but TaxSlayer provides no way to input it.
+In this case, manually enter it and paper file the return.

 - Conversion of a traditional IRA to a ROTH IRA can also be included in this subtraction.